SimonIsCoding/ft_printf/README.md

 you can do as well %% before %c
 Understand well the notion of variadic function and how to use it

+Advices to succeed this project:
+1) Know how to count well => if you think your counter is correct, think twice, until being sure.
+2) protect your writes
+3) protect the recursive function that you call
+4) watch out the type of your functions => be sure that the type is correct.
+Moreover, be sure that the same type of your parameter is not changing when you use it for other fonctions.